 Below is a better alternative to the email:

-Rather than being vague, the subject line tells the consumer that the email contains a link to their favorite product, and they could win a discount.
+Rather than being vague, the subject line tells the consumer that the email contains a link to their favourite product, and that they could win a discount.
 The phrase also makes it clear that they will have to sign up to win a discount.

 3. How to Use an Email Opening Line